locize/locizify/README.md

         ele: document.body, // pass in another element if you like to translate another html element
         ignoreTags: ["SCRIPT"], // tags to ignore

+        // using keys instead of content as keys
+        keyAttr: "i18next-key", // node attribute to use as key
+        ignoreWithoutKey: false, // set to true to only support nodes having a key

         // optional
         ignoreIds: ["ignoreMeId"],
         ignoreClasses: ["ignoreMeClass"],